Trout with bacon

 Place the package on a baking plate and put it in the middle of an oven preheated to about 200 deg.
 C or about 400 deg.
 F. The fish will need 30-45 minutes depending on its size and let it rest for 10-15 minutes under a cloth before serving.

 Cook rice according to taste and recipe to be finished at the same time as the fish.

-Bring the whole package to the table and open the foil while the guests are watching.
+package to the table and open the foil while the guests are watching.
 Remove the lemons and skin the fish by cutting along the lateral line, lifting and scraping the skin away from this center line using a table knife and your fingers- Have a wet cloth nearby.
 The skin is usually very sticky.
 You can then lift the meat off the bones in suitable chunks.
 People who detest bones get from the tail end, people who are more tolerant get from the front.
 Skip the thin meat on the fishes belly if there's enough.
 It's the least interesting and has the most bones.

 Use a spoon to scoop the bacon, vegetables and the juice over the rice and add a bit of lemon butter on top.
 For the other side of the fish, you simply lift the bones (the whole skeleton, actually) from the meat, and then lift the meat off the lower side skin.

 Serve with lemon slices so people can add freshly squeezed lemon juice to taste.
 Some fresh bread and a chilled white wine won't make things worse.